awslabs/damo/USAGE.md

 ### Partial DAMON Parameters Update

-The command line options basically support specification of partial DAMON parameters such as monitoring intervals and DAMOS action, assuming single kdamond and single DAMON context.
+The command line options basically support specification of partial DAMON parameters such as monitoring intervals and DAMOS action.
 With a good understanding of DAMON's core concepts, understanding what each of such options mean with their brief description on the help message wouldn't be that difficult.

+Note that these command line options support only single kdamond, single DAMON context, and single monitoring target case at the moment.
+Users can make requests without such limitation using json format input.
+Refer to 'Full DAMON Parameters Update' section below for the detail.

 ### Partial DAMOS Parameters Update